Entrelac Knitting: How to Entrelac Knit

 These stylish mitts make a great introduction to knitting entrelac.

-Practice flat entrelac with this beautiful afghan pattern.
+Practice flat entrelac with this beautiful afghan pattern, featuring a rich entrelac and cable pattern that’s surprisingly quick to knit.

-This stunning garment design takes shape by increasing & decreasing entrelac units.
+Put your entrelac skills to work to knit this chic shrug.
+This stunning garment design takes shape by increasing and decreasing entrelac units.

 Take your entrelac knitting to the next level with a favorite entrelac knitting tutorial:

+If you’re a visual learner, you’ll definitely want to consider adding this DVD to your collection.
 Among the 13 episodes in this season, you’ll discover an episode on the basics of entrelac patterns and knitting entrelac.
-Plus, as an added bonus on this season’s DVD you’ll find an in-depth entrelac tutorial, helping you to take your entrelac knitting to the next level.
+Plus, as an added bonus on this season’s DVD, you’ll find an in-depth entrelac tutorial, helping you to take your entrelac knitting to the next level.